 February 1st to 7th was National Eating Disorder Awareness Week.
 Eating disorders or disordered eating are a mental illness and, like any mental illness, they can be really hard to talk about and have a lot of stigma and shame attached to them.
 But, talking about them is really important.
-So many people struggle with disordered eating, and eating disorders are the mental illness that have the highest death rate.
+So many people struggle with disordered eating (it’s estimated that 1 million Canadians could be diagnosed with a clinical eating disorder) and eating disorders are the mental illness that have the highest death rate.
 Disordered eating affects people of all different genders, ages, races and backgrounds.
 There are also many different kinds of eating disorders, and you really can’t tell by looking at someone if they struggle with disordered eating or not.
 We live in a world where having a healthy relationship to your body and to food is not an easy thing to do.

 We often think of eating disorders and disordered eating something that only women and girls face.
 So much emphasis is put on women and girl’s bodies and their appearance that it’s impossible to navigate the world as female-identifying person without thinking about or having other people comment on your weight.
 And, according to the National Eating Disorder Information Center 80% of the people diagnosed with an eating disorder are female-identifying.
 However, it’s dangerous to think of eating disorders as a ladies-only problem.
 It’s important to remember that all genders can experience disordered eating and that male-identifying, trans and non-binary folks also face complex and unique pressures that can lead to disordered eating and should be included in the conversation.